Odd Paths, Cycles and $T$-joins: Connections and Algorithms: Connections, Questions and Conclusion

 \subsection{Classical Results}

-{\bf Forgetting the parity:} We mentioned in Section~\ref{sec:intro} the simple fact that {\em a shortest $(s,t)$-path in a conservative graph can be determined by finding an inclusionwise minimal shortest $\{s, t\}$-join, which is in fact equivalent to the minimum-weight $T$-join problem for arbitrary, not necessarily conservative weights.} The first, well-known solution of the latter problem reduces it to non-negative weights, and then solves it as a weighted matching problem on $T$ \cite{E}, \cite[Section~29.2]{SYB}.
+{\bf Forgetting the parity:} We mentioned in Section~\ref{sec:intro} the simple fact that {\em a shortest $(s,t)$-path in a conservative graph (SP) can be determined by finding an inclusionwise minimal shortest $\{s, t\}$-join, which is in fact equivalent to the minimum-weight $T$-join problem for arbitrary, not necessarily conservative weights.} The first, well-known solution of the latter problem by Edmonds~\cite{E} reduces it to non-negative weights, and then solves it as a weighted matching problem on $T$, see also~\cite[Section~29.2]{SYB}.

-{\bf Non-negative weights:} A shortest odd (or, equivalently, even) path between two vertices in an undirected graph with non-negative edge weights can also be determined by a well-known simple polynomial-time reduction to minimum-weight matchings.
-(The algorithm is ``Waterloo folklore'', related to Edmonds' classical work on matchings~\cite{GP,SYB}).

-Strangely, the Odd Path Polyhedron (the ``dominant'' of odd paths, and the related integer minimax theorem \cite{S2}, see also \cite{SYB}) have been determined much later.
+{\bf Non-negative weights:} For polynomial algorithms to various problems see Theorem~\refeq{thm:classical}.
+Note that SOC$_+$ is much easier than SOC for both undirected and directed graphs: there is a well-known method for solving it via $n$ shortest path computations in an auxiliary graph.
+We state and prove the exact complexity result for comparison and further reference in Proposition~\ref{prop:non-neg} below.
+Strangely, the Odd Path Polyhedron (the ``dominant'' of odd paths, and the related integer minimax theorem~\cite{S2}, see also \cite[Chapter 29.11e]{SYB}) have been determined much later.